hammadasad/Kafka-Test/README.md

 Testing:

-1. Download the Kafka Binaries
+1. Download the Kafka Binaries from their website.
+You also need JDK 8 or lower.
+JDK 9 didn't work for me and many others.

 2. Run the ZooKeeper </br>
 ``` ./bin/zookeeper-server-start.sh config/zookeeper.properties```